 - Who has most impacted your life?

-2. Is it right for social media to block certain viewpoints from being shared?
-What about the times when those viewpoints are shown to be correct later?
+2. Is it right for social media to censor certain opinions from being shared?
+What should happen if those viewpoints are shown to be correct later?

-3. What would need to change for you to become the person you want to be?
+3. Are there any key changes you think you need to make to become the person you want to be?

-5. What’s more important – great skill or great moral character?
+5. What’s more important – tremendous skill or high moral character?

 7. Do human beings have a role on Planet Earth or are we just a plague on its surface?